US-CBP/cbp-style-guide/src/docs/foundation/layouts.md

 ## Layouts
 Consistent and anticipated layouts allow users to navigate and understand applications with more ease.
 These layout and content types cover most use-cases for standard web applications.

-#### Layout types
+#### Layout Types

 <div class="pl-preview">

 ![Fixed width layout](layouts/images/layout-fluid_wApp.png)

-##### Fluid
+##### Fluid 1

 [View example](layouts/fluid_wApp.html){:target="_blank"}

+This page illustrates:
+* Universal Header
+* Application Header
+* Fluid body content
+* No Sidebar

-The fluid page layout provides maximum space for content in all sizes.
-It leaves control over the size of the interface to the user by automatically adjusting to fit the size of their browser.
+The Fluid 1 page layout provides maximum space for content.
+It leaves control over the size of the interface to the user by automatically adjusting to fit the size of their browser window.
 Note that some types of content (like large bodies of text) can become hard to read due to excessively long line lengths, if nothing is done to mitigate this.

-Equal padding should be observed left and right of the page content.
-At no point should text fall behind a browser scroll bar.
+Consistent margin padding creates a natural frame for the content and scroll navigation.

 </div>